 1. Savings accounts pay a variable (read: unpredictable) interest rate.

-To keep it very simple, DPWL policies pay you a guaranteed interest rate (typically 4% or so) on your cash value.
+To keep it very simple, DPWL policies pay you a guaranteed annual cash value increase.
 PLUS, you have the potential to receive dividends.
 Dividends aren’t guaranteed, but the Bank On Yourself Authorized Advisors only recommend companies that have paid dividends every single year for at least 100 years.

 DPWL dividends aren’t calculated like any other kind of dividends.
 They are credited based on the death benefit of your policy.